 Whom we share personal data with

-To run our business efficiently and securely, we sometimes will have to share your personal data with other parties:
+To run our business efficiently and securely, we sometimes will have to or will share your personal data with other parties:

 - Public authorities we are obliged to report to (in Norway)